MEET

 Partnerships Director

 Abhinav is a senior at Neuqua Valley High School and a member of the World Health Organization’s Youth Council.
 He has worked with Illinois Governor J.B.
-Pritzker to redesign the state’s youth mental health system and advocated for legislation establishing no-cost, annual mental health screenings for all Illinois students in grades 3–12, impacting over 1.5 million youth each year.
-He has also spoken at national forums on youth mental health, including the National Conference on Tobacco, APHA, the World Health Summit, and Mental Health America.
+Pritzker to redesign the state’s youth mental health system and advocated for legislation establishing no-cost annual screenings for students in grades 3–12, impacting over 1.5 million youth.
+He has also spoken at national forums on youth mental health, including APHA and the World Health Summit.

 Rima Nafougui